Stated SL(n)-Skein Modules and Algebras: Introduction

 \subsection{Relation to Factorization Homology, skein categories and lattice field theory}

 Factorization homology is an invariant of oriented $n$-dimensional manifolds introduced by Beilinson and Drinfeld \cite{BD} in the setting of conformal field theory and then in \cite{Lu, AF, AFT} in the topological context.
-For $n=2$, it associates with every surface $\Sigma$ and every pivotal braided category $\cal A$, a certain category denoted by $\int_\Sigma \cal A.$ When the base ring is a field, $\int_\Sigma \cal A$ is equivalent to the category of left modules over a certain algebra ${\cal A}_\Sigma$, \cite{BBJ}.
+For $n=2$, it associates with every surface $\Sigma$ and every balanced braided category $\cal A$, a certain category denoted by $\int_\Sigma \cal A.$ When the base ring is a {\em field}, using reconstruction theory Ben-Zvi, Brochier, and Jordan \cite{BBJ} showed that $\int_\Sigma \cal A$ is equivalent to the category of left modules over a certain algebra ${\cal A}_\Sigma$, which is isomorphic to the quantum moduli spaces of Alekseev-Grosse-Schomerus and Buffenoir-Roche \cite{AGS, AS, BR1,BR2, BFK}, and also to the internal algebras of the skein categories of Walker and Johnson-Freyd, \cite{Wa,JF,Co}.